Discover all the tax services we offer

 Additionally, Tennessee and New Hampshire only assess income tax on dividends and interest income.

-Generally, most states only require you to file a state tax return if you lived in the state during the year.
+Typically, most states only require you to file a state tax return if you lived in the state during the year.
 However, a filing requirement doesn’t necessarily mean you will have to pay a tax debt.
 Usually, only tax income generated within a state is taxable.
-(View your state’s government website to learn more.)
+View your state’s government website to learn more.

-There are exceptions to this, however.
+However, there are exceptions to this.
 Sometimes, income from sources received while living abroad may be taxed in the state, such as retirement payments or investment income (interest and dividends).
 Be mindful of state-sourced income when planning your tax for expats since that income could create a tax-filing requirement for you.

-There are, however, four states with less clear rules.
+There are five states with less clear rules when it comes to taxation.
 These are called sticky states because they make it harder than usual for residents to change their residency status.
 For example, sticky states may consider you a resident for simply having any of the following:

 The five states most commonly considered sticky states are: